royerlab/ultrack-atini-2025/tutorial/installation.md

 3. Once the environment setup has finished, activate the environment:

     ```bash
-    conda activate ultrack-i2k2024
+    conda activate ultrack-atini
     ```

-    If you successfully activated the environment, you should now see `(ultrack-i2k2024)` to the left of your command prompt.
+    If you successfully activated the environment, you should now see `(ultrack-atini)` to the left of your command prompt.

 4. Test that your notebook installation is working.
 We will be using notebooks for interactive analysis.
 Enter the command below and it should launch the